Summer 2023 Steele Internship Positions Available

 The Licensing & Sales Intern will participate in the planning, development, and implementation methods for reaching potential licensing partners for the Hall of Fame.
 The intern will assist in the updating and maintaining of existing licensing agreements.
 This may include reviewing agreement terms, royalty payouts, product approval, and proper use of the Hall of Fame's trademark.
 The Intern will assist in the breakdown of the Hall of Fame's licensing program by product category and identify key partners within each category.
 The intern may also assist the sales team to identify potential groups/facility renters who might visit as well as help to shape the marketing plan and outreach for the department.

 One position available, undergraduate preferred.
-Majors in business administration, pre-law preferred.
+Majors in business administration and marketing preferred.

 The selected intern will assist in the storytelling and archiving operations of the Hall of Fame and Museum.
 He/she will assist in coverage of our major summer events such as Induction Weekend and more.
 The Multimedia Intern will write, produce, shoot and edit content for the Hall of Fame’s social media outlets as well as complete stories/videos assigned by the multimedia staff.